 Hey, y’all!
 It’s that time of year again and we wanted to revisit the topic of selling at craft fairs.
 Craft shows are a fantastic way to get your products in front of more people.
 They offer the opportunity to make a lot of money in a short time and can be a valuable tool for helping you expand your business.

 But, there’s a learning curve when it comes to successfully selling wreaths at craft fairs.
 It took me a few times to learn the ins and outs of selling at craft shows so that it was really worth the time and effort to be there.

-Hey y’all it’s that time of year again and we wanted to revisit the topic on how to sell at craft fairs.
-Here are some things that I wish I had known when I started doing craft shows!
+Here are some must-have tips that I wish I had known when I started doing craft shows!

 *photo credit: Deann Mimi Mokler at Bear Creek Creations

 Before we get into tips for success, first we need to cover a major stumbling block for many crafters: cost.
 Selling your items at a craft show yields benefits, but you pay for those in the form of expenses.